What’s Behind The Coca-Cola Company (KO) Volatile Ride?

-The Coca-Cola Company (NYSE:KO) went down by -2.17% from its latest closing price when compared to the 1-year high value of $60.13 and move down -26.94%, while KO stocks collected -2.19% of loss with the last five trading sessions.
-Barron's reported 15 hours ago that High-Yielding Stocks Have Faltered in 2020—But Some See Value
+The Coca-Cola Company (NYSE:KO) went up by 1.46% from its latest closing price when compared to the 1-year high value of $60.13 and move down -25.35%, while KO stocks collected -0.50% of loss with the last five trading sessions.
+Press Release reported 16 hours ago that Alfredo Rivera Named New President of Coca-Cola North America

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.